-- (4) Whenever an attorney has a change in official mailing address, that attorney shall complete and file a new attorney notification form. - (5) The Clerk of Courts shall furnish such forms at the Issue Desk in the form approved by the Joint Session.
-(Amended June 1, 1999) - (C) All pleadings and other papers shall be identified by a title which shall contain the name and party designation of the person filing it, the nature of the pleading or paper, the identification number of the attorney, and the assigned judge's name.
+- (4) Whenever an attorney has a change in official mailing address, that attorney shall complete and file a new attorney notification form. - (C) All pleadings and other papers shall be identified by a title which shall contain the name and party designation of the person filing it, the nature of the pleading or paper, the identification number of the attorney, and the assigned judge's name.
 For General Division civil cases assigned an "A" case number classification, no paper copies of the filing(s) need be provided by the party to the Clerk of Courts.
 Clerk of Courts personnel will provide assistance for parties proceeding pro se.
-Originals of papers or pleadings in this Court shall not be withdrawn from the file.
+Original papers shall not be withdrawn from the file.
 (Amended January 1, 1983) - (D) A transcript of proceedings which has been filed with the Clerk of Courts, or exhibits in any pending case, shall not be taken from the custody of the Clerk of Courts or the official short hand reporter, without written consent of the judge to whom the case is assigned, or the Presiding Judge. - (E) Unless otherwise ordered by the trial judge, all exhibits offered and admitted into evidence in the trial of a cause shall be kept in the custody of official shorthand reporter for one year after the making of a final order in such cause.
 If no appeal has been taken within such time, the official shorthand reporter shall notify the trial attorney offering such exhibits to present an entry authorizing the withdrawal of them.
 If no such entry is presented, the official shorthand reporter, with the consent of the trial judge, may make such disposition of exhibits in the reporter's possession as is warranted.
 By entry, the trial judge, after hearing, may order an accurate photograph or photographs substituted for a physical exhibit.
 Such exhibit shall then be returned to the offering party.
 If a final order has been made on appeal, and no further proceedings have been had within one year from the date of such final order, the Clerk of Courts, with the consent of the trial judge, may make such disposition of exhibits as is ordered by the Court.
-With respect to videotape depositions the Clerk of Courts shall release the original recording and the edited recording to the owner of the videotape upon Order of the Court pursuant to Superintendence RuleSup.
+With respect to videotape depositions the Clerk of Courts shall release the original recording and the edited recording to the owner of the videotape upon Order of the Court pursuant to Sup.
 R. 12 €.
 Should the owner fail to claim said videotape deposition within thirty days of notice of a Court Order of Release, the Clerk of Courts may dispose of such tape in the manner deemed proper.
 Notice of the Order of Release shall be by ordinary mail to the last known owner of the videotape recording.
 (Amended July 1, 1990) - (F) When any court paper, file or page from the books of any public official is offered in evidence, a photocopy thereof shall be furnished forthwith by the party offering the same, and the original returned to the lawful custodian thereof.
-Photocopies of any other document may, with the trial judge's approval, be substituted for the originals as exhibits.

-(G) Application for transcripts on appeal or if otherwise ordered of criminal or civil matters by counsel of record shall be only for that portion of the record necessary to illustrate the error(s) claimed or as may be required.
+Photocopies of any other document may, with the trial judge's approval, be substituted for the originals as exhibits. - (G) Application for transcripts on appeal or if otherwise ordered of criminal or civil matters by counsel of record shall be only for that portion of the record necessary to illustrate the error(s) claimed or as may be required.
 The official shorthand reporter shall transcribe only as much of the proceedings as specifically ordered in writing by counsel of record.
 Counsel so making the request shall also advice on the same day all opposing counsel of that written request to the reporter of those positions ordered.